-Students who fail to attend 12 chapel events for the Fall 2020 semester will be required to register for the one-hour course SEMR 0951, Exploring Spiritual Development, the next semester.
+Students who fail to attend 24 chapel events each semester will be required to register for the one-hour course SEMR 0951, Exploring Spiritual Development, the next semester.
 Students who fail to meet the chapel requirement and satisfactorily complete SEMR 0951 must register for the course again the next semester and will be placed on social probation for that semester.